rdalverny/moonmoon/README.md

 Requirements
 ------------
-You will need a web hosting with at least PHP 5.6 (PHP 7 is also supported).
+You will need a web hosting with at least PHP 7.4 (8.0 and 8.1 are supported too).

-If you are installing moonmoon on a Linux private server (VPS, dedicated host), please note that you will need to install the package `php-xml`.
+If you are installing moonmoon on a Linux private server (VPS, dedicated host), please note that you will need to have installed the following packages:
+`php-curl`, `php-mbstring`, `php-xml`, `php-xmlreader`.

 Installing
 ----------